Teradata/stacki-wiki/Backend-Installation.md

 ![insert-ethers-2](images/insert-ethers/insert-ethers-2.png)

-Once the backend node sends out a PXE request the frontend captures the request and adds it to the stacki database.
+Once the backend node sends out a PXE request, the frontend captures the request and adds it to the Stacki database.

+The default ordering for "insert-ethers" assigns the name to:
+_appliance_-_rack_-_rank_.
+Where "rank" is assigned in the order a backend node is discovered.

-If the server did not PXE boot go back to the [Requirements](#requirements) and verify the BIOS boot order.
+If the server did not PXE boot, go back to the [Requirements](#requirements) and verify the BIOS boot order.

 ![insert-ethers-4](images/insert-ethers/insert-ethers-4.png)

-Once the backend node downloads its Kickstart file, a '*' will next the the hostname assigned to the new backend node.
+Once the backend node downloads its Kickstart file, a '*' will appear next to the hostname assigned to the new backend node.

 ![insert-ethers-5](images/insert-ethers/insert-ethers-5.png)

-Continue to turn on any other machines you want installed and hi _F8_ when done.
+Continue to turn on any other machines you want installed and hit _F8_ when done to quit "insert-ethers."

 ### Spreadsheet